ntulearn/NtuLearn_SCDFXIBM/README.md

 [Detailed description](description.md)

 ## Getting Started
 Unfortunately, we are unable have a running code because we do not have data that is representative of real situations.
 However, we have attached a code folder which demonstrates how the Natural Language Processing would work using the twitter data attached as training data.
 The model given is for the classfication of emergencies.
-After classification, Named Entity Recognition (NER) could be performed with NLTK's part-of-speech tagging to extract important entities within the text to form a summarised incident report.
+After classification, Named Entity Recognition (NER) could be performed with SpaCy to extract important entities within the text to form a summarised incident report.
 However, the NER code has not been developed due to the lack of time.

 ## Built with
 * [Node Red](https://cloud.ibm.com/catalog?search=node%20red#search_results)